roselynle/url-shrtn/README.md

 -   Set up Flask App file structure from scratch
 -   Create model and required routes
 -   Configure the database
--   Implement logic for shortening the url and redirecting the user
+-   Implement logic for shortening the URL and redirecting the user
 -   Create template html files for rendering
 -   Add styling to improve user interface
+-   Write tests

 ## Task Requirements